 Evidence That Can Support Claims For Injuries Caused By Trailing Leads Hazards

-- The contact details of any witnesses who can provide a statement.
+• The contact details of anyone who witnessed the accident and can provide a statement.

-- A copy of the work accident report covering the incident from your employer’s accident book.
+• A copy of the work accident report from the accident book.

-If you arrange for a solicitor to support your case, then they can assist with this process of collecting evidence.
+If you have a solicitor to support your case, they can help you with gathering this and any additional evidence.

 What Is The Average Compensation For An Accident At Work?